Shraddhabw/Sorting-Algorithm-Visualizer/README.md

 Visualization of sorting algorithm using javascript.
-Select new array of any size , then choose particular sorting button according to which sort you want to perform.
+Select new array of any size , then choose particular sorting button according to sort which you want to visualize.

 ## Algorithms Used
 1.Bubble Sort